OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

     $ iptables -t nat -A POSTROUTING -j MASQUERADE
     ```

-Now you can connect your mobile devices to the Access Point.
+Now you can connect your mobile devices to the access point.

 ##### Network Analyzer Tool